 Take the case of Ol Joro Orok which boasts significant investment in the hotel industry and is a thriving agricultural hub.
 Since the beginning of this year, a cloud of crime has hung ominously over the once-bustling municipality.
 Some of the victims have been raped and tortured before being killed.
 Only two of the murders are similar in pattern, such as those dubbed the “tunneling murders”.

 One of the survivors was only too eager to talk to a reporter because as she says the police have never questioned her about her grueling experience.
 When walking home from work one day she was accosted by two men who knocked her on the head and tried to drag her through her kei apple fence.
 She was one of the lucky ones as the attackers were interrupted by the sound of her son’s approaching motorcycle as he headed out to look for her.
 Her attackers left

 behind a hat and boots.

-Dishon Nderi was again mentioned as a suspect in one of the tunneling murders, so called because of the means by which the assailants gained access to houses of the victims.
-The victim, Alice Wanjiru a 23 year old mother of one was asleep in the house together with two of her siblings and a daughter when the attack occurred.
+Dishon Nderi was again mentioned as a suspect in one of the tunneling murders, so-called because of the means by which the assailants gained access to the houses of the victims.
+The victim, Alice Wanjiru a 23-year-old mother of one was asleep in the house together with two of her siblings and a daughter when the attack occurred.
 Wanjiru died in hospital while recovering from her injuries.

 She was six months pregnant.
 Remarkably, even though Nderi has been positively identified by the sister of the victim as the attacker, he has not been arrested even after another burrowing murder occurred on April 22.
 The attacker even left

 behind items of clothing; a jacket and a knife.